 More Than Just a Summer Camp

-Camp Paxson is located on the shores of Seeley Lake, one of a chain of five lakes nestled between the Swan Mountain Range and the Mission Mountain Range in Western Montana.
+Camp Paxson sits on the shores of Seeley Lake, one of a chain of five lakes nestled between the Swan Mountain Range and the Mission Mountain Range in Western Montana.
+It is a 15-acre peninsula of land that Salish, Blackfeet, and Crow tribes cared for, hunted, and fished for centuries prior to European colonization and we recognize their time-honored traditions and connections rooted in the earth.
+While the history of the land reaches centuries back, the buildings on this Forest Service landmark are just 80 years old.
 Camp Paxson originally consisted of a tent camp with six small frame structures.
 By the 1930s, a larger facility was needed.
-The Depression-era Works Progress Administration and Civilian Conservation Corps began building the current facility in 1939, and the bath houses and cabins were completed in 1940.
-Because of its unique architecture and as an example of the contributions of the WPA and CCC during the Depression years, Camp Paxson was placed on the National RCPPP Logo 3 brownegister of Historic Places in 1986.
+The Depression-era Works Progress Administration and Civilian Conservation Corps began building the current facility in 1939, and the bathhouses and cabins were completed in 1940.
+Because of its unique architecture and as an example of the contributions of the WPA and CCC during the Depression years, Camp Paxson was placed on the National Register of Historic Places in 1986.
 The camp was originally used by a variety of groups including the Boy Scouts and the Forest Service for their Smokejumper training housing.
-Camp Paxson is a Lolo National Forest Service site administered by the Camp Paxson Preservation Project, a non-profit organization which operates with the mission to preserve and improve historic Camp Paxson and to advance the public’s appreciation of this cultural and natural resource both locally and regionally through expanded appropriate use.
-The facility is used by schools, churches, weddings, family reunions and other gatherings of large groups.
+Camp Paxson is a Lolo National Forest Service site administered by the Camp Paxson Preservation Project, a non-profit organization that operates with the mission to preserve and improve historic Camp Paxson and to advance the public’s appreciation of this cultural and natural resource both locally and regionally through expanded appropriate use.
+The facility is used by schools, churches, weddings, family reunions, and other gatherings of large groups.